How to Insert Signs and Symbols in Excel & Google Sheets

 - From the File menu, choose New > Document.

-A new tab will open in the browser, displaying a new Google document.
+A new tab opens in the browser, displaying a new Google document.

 - From the Insert menu, choose Special Characters.